 In the midst of pain from the loss of my brother, I was not that person declaring that God has a plan and I can’t wait to see how he grows me from this painful experience.
 I don’t think so.
 That Webster’s definition of Restoration made sense then though.
 I wanted things to back to the way they were in the moment.
 Where my heart didn't ache, and I could go through a day without carrying around the weight of grief on me.

 Now, I look back (having had 23 years to reflect on this) and think yes, I would give anything to have my brother back and not have had our family go through that.
-Here’s what I don’t want back though, here is what I do not what restored in me: it was all about me!
+Here’s what I don’t want back though, here is what I do not want to be restored in me: it was all about me!

 Now, let’s look at the Biblical meaning of Restoration.